 Section 373.042, F.S., requires each water management district to develop MFLs for specific surface and groundwaters within their jurisdiction.
-The MFLs for a given waterbody is the limit at which further withdrawals would be significantly harmful to the water resources or ecology of the area.
+A minimum flow is defined by section 373.042, F.S., as "the limit at which further withdrawals would be significantly harmful to the water resources or ecology of the area," and a minimum water level is "the level of groundwater in an aquifer and the level of surface water at which further withdrawals would be significantly harmful to the water resources or ecology of the area."
 Minimum flows and levels are calculated using best available data and consider natural seasonal fluctuations; non-consumptive uses; and environmental values associated with coastal, estuarine, riverine, spring, aquatic, and wetlands ecology as specified in Section 62-40.473, F.A.C.
-(NWFWMD 2016f).
+(NWFWMD 2016d).